preaction/Statocles/site/docs/develop/index.markdown

 collects all the pages, writes out the rendered HTML, and deploys the site.

+### Workflow

+Fundamentally, the types of entity are:
+- web page: can be represented in POD, Markdown, raw HTML
+- asset: (CSS, JS, image) can be part of a theme, or part of individual web page
+- high-level theme: way of showing information to the world, probably a web site i.e. collection of individual web pages
+- static web site: an end product, being a set of web pages viewable in a browser, typically hyperlinked to each other, and styled to taste
+- template: a convenient way to process input data (e.g. as might be in a Markdown file) into output (e.g. HTML)
+- processing plugin: a way to encapsulate a stage of information processing

+To categorise these entities, the first four can be considered "values", and the last two as "functions" that turn values into other values.

+Statocles's "workflow" of information, using only the above types of entity, is as follows:
+- user creates/inserts a new web page, optionally with additional assets - currently a Markdown disk file maybe made with `statocles` command
+- a high-level theme applies a high-level theme, consisting of templates, possibly with processing plugins to create a static web site
+- the static web site is deployed to something end-users can see

+The current implementation described below is a concrete way of dealing with these entities, and implementing this workflow.

 ### Documents

 Documents are the content the user writes, which consists of Markdown